atolye15/scss-starter/docs/getting-started/first-project.md

 > Please refer to [colors](core/colors.md) page for further explanation.

-In order to create your card component you should start with adding the colors to your `abstracts/_colors.scss` file.
+In order to create your card component, you should start by adding the colors to your `abstracts/_colors.scss` file.

 1. Set the primary color variable.